maxxiimo/the-front-end-manifesto/chp7-susy.md

 Implementation
 --------------

-To implement Susy into your application follow the following steps:
+To implement Susy into your application follow these steps:

 *Step 1*: Define the [basic settings][] of your grid in *application.scss*: